avatao/blog.avatao.com/_posts/2018-10-04-How-to-dive-into-web-security-as-a-developer.md

 Start with the things you already know and make your understanding rock solid. **HTTP(S), XSS, SQL injections, CSRF, and alike might look too simple at first, but take the time to dig deeper and create the solid foundation needed to build on.**

 As a first step check out my [360 XSS](https://www.securitydrops.com/360-xss/) post and [Avatao's free XSS challenges](https://platform.avatao.com/paths/e65ee304-7299-40d0-bdd1-93f35c381560/challenges/fa6eaf92-2f17-11e6-bdf4-0800200c9a66).
 It'll get you up to speed regarding XSS and also give you an idea about what kind of depth to look for in further resources.
-Also, take a look at [OWASP's cheatsheet series](https://www.owasp.org/index.php/OWASP_Cheat_Sheet_Series) and browse the rest of the [our blog](https://blog.avatao.com/).
+Also, take a look at [OWASP's cheatsheet series](https://www.owasp.org/index.php/OWASP_Cheat_Sheet_Series) and browse the rest of  [our blog](https://blog.avatao.com/).
 Both are excellent sources of knowledge.

 While reading these materials, don't aim for completion.
 Aim for comprehension.
 Engage with the ideas in the articles, connect them with your pre-existing knowledgebase, map them to your experiences, identify critical lessons.
 Most importantly, do not take them as laws you need to obey.
 Practicing security is not about enforcing best practices, it's about [making smart tradeoffs](https://www.securitydrops.com/security-for-software-engineers/).
 Onward.